mikesurface/BLSAPI/README.md

 We are caching each call for the specified seriesID for 24 hours using ASP.NET's built-in InMemoryCache which operates as a Singleton.

+We developed two end-points that effectively execute the same code.
+One end-point requires the Request to have a JWT token added to the Request header "/api/blsauth/{seriesId}/{year}/{month}" and the other doesn't "/api/bls/{seriesId}/{year}/{month}".

+Simple validation is done on the input such as ensuring the seriesId is not an empty string, year is a 4 digit year and month is the fully spelled out month.
+Not all of the data at BLS uses the fully spelled out month so this validation would need to change should other seriesID's wish to be queried for.
+For example, sometimes the periodName field (which contains the fully name of the month) will say things like "1st Quarter" or "Annual".
+However, based on the requirements specified in the Task description, we are assuming a full month name so our validation reflects that (as well as the unit tests).

 ## Installation and Execution

  - Download all of the code from GitHub